Coat of arms of Moscow

 The coat of arms of Moscow depicts a horseman with a spear in his hand slaying a basilisk and is identified with Saint George and the Dragon.
 The heraldic emblem of Moscow has been an integral part of the coat of arms of Russia since the 16th century.

 Kievan Rus

 Yaroslav the Wise (died 1054) was the ruler of Kievan Rus with an image of Saint George on his seal.
 Saint George was his personal patron saint; he was baptised George.
 Saint George was also the patron saint of Yaroslav's great-grandson, Yury Dolgoruky, who - according to tradition - founded the city of Moscow shortly before his death in 1157.
-(The name "Yury" is a Russian-language equivalent of "George".)
+(The name "Георгий" is a Russian-language equivalent of "George".)

 A century later, Alexander Nevsky (lived 1221-1263) resumed this usage.
 Several of his coins depict a horseman slaying a basilisk or a dragon, though the beast is not always visible.

 Alexander's motivation for reverting to Mstislav's emblem is disputed.
 It is possible that the image referred to his own victories over the Swedish and German crusaders in the Battle of the Neva (1240) and the Battle of the Ice (1242).